 Named to honor Professor Emeritus Ken Lockridge, the Lockridge History Workshop meets five times each semester and serves as a venue for graduate students, faculty, and visiting scholars to present works in progress.
 Articles, chapters, and research proposals (of no more than 35 pages) as well as public and digital history projects are welcome.
 All papers are pre-circulated, and the format is an open discussion.
 The sessions provide the department with a venue for intellectual exchange and afford presenters the opportunity to receive valuable, constructive, and friendly feedback on their research and writing projects.

-Fall Semester 2020
+Fall Semester 2021

-Bob Lambeth, PhD Candidate, UMontana History
+Michael Larmann, PhD Student, UMontana History

-Spring Semester 2021
+Spring Semester 2022

-Sari Chabot, MA Student, UMontana History
+Jacob Schmidt, MA Student, UMontana History

 The History Department currently is seeking financial support for this workshop.
 If you are interested in honoring Professor Lockridge and supporting our intellectual community, please contact Professor Kyle G. Volk.